ivanvoyager/PhotinoX/README.md

 ### WebView2 user data folder

-On Windows, `UserDataFolder` specifies the WebView2 user data folder used by the native WebView2 runtime.
+On Windows, `UserDataFolder` specifies the WebView2 user data folder used by the WebView2 runtime.
 It is used for browser profile data such as cookies, permissions, cache, local storage, IndexedDB, and related WebView2 state.

 `TemporaryFilesPath` and `SetTemporaryFilesPath(...)` were renamed to `UserDataFolder` and `SetUserDataFolder(...)` to match the actual WebView2 behavior.